pendusky/alx-low_level_programming/0x02-functions_nested_loops/README.md

 The prototypes of all your functions and the prototype of the function _putchar should be included in your header file called main.h

+Write a function that prints 10 times the alphabet, in lowercase, followed by a new line.